Axia-Tech/AXIA-wiki/docs/learn/learn-consensus.md

 BABE (Blind Assignment for Blockchain Extension) is the block production mechanism that runs between the validator nodes and determines the authors of new blocks.
 BABE is comparable as an algorithm to Ouroboros Praos, with some key differences in chain selection rule and slot time adjustments.
-BABE assigns block production slots to validators according to stake and using the AXIACoin [randomness cycle](learn-randomness.md).
+BABE assigns block production slots to validators according to stake and using the AXIA [randomness cycle](learn-randomness.md).

-Validators in AXIACoin will participate in a lottery in every slot that will tell them whether or not they are the block producer candidate for that slot.
+Validators in AXIA will participate in a lottery in every slot that will tell them whether or not they are the block producer candidate for that slot.
 Slots are discrete units of time, nominally 6 seconds in length.
 Because of this randomness mechanism, multiple validators could be candidates for the same slot.
 Other times, a slot could be empty, resulting in inconsistent block time.